-The general phrase “head injury” is often used to describe a traumatic brain injury (TBI).
-A traumatic brain injury is usually caused by a blow or jolt to the head or by rapid acceleration and deceleration without direct impact (such as whiplash).
+The general phrase “head injury” is often used to describe a traumatic brain injury or TBI.
+A traumatic brain injury is usually the result of a blow or jolt to the head, or by rapid acceleration and deceleration without a direct impact — such as whiplash.
 Such blows or jolts cause widespread damage because, upon heavy impact, the soft brain material slams into the skull and bounces back, sometimes ricocheting repeatedly.

-- Mild traumatic brain injuries (MTBI) – such as concussions — are characterized by loss of consciousness, an altered mental state at the time of the injury, or difficulty in focusing during or after the accident.
-Sometimes those who have suffered a mild traumatic brain injury may appear completely uninjured but still have significant damage.
-If in doubt, consult a physician.
+- Mild traumatic brain injuries — such as concussions — are characterized by brief loss of consciousness, an altered mental state at the time of the injury or difficulty in focusing during or after the accident.
+Sometimes those who have suffered a mild traumatic brain injury may appear completely uninjured, and tests and scans may even seem normal, though there may be significant damage.
+Typically, mild traumatic brain injuries affect the brain temporarily.
+If in doubt about the severity of an injury, consult a physician.

 - Mild, constant headaches

 - Amnesia or decreased memory

 - Dizziness, lightheadedness, balance problems

 - Increased sensitivity to sounds, light and interruptions

 - Neck pain

 If any of these symptoms develop shortly after an accident or injury, you should seek medical attention right away.
 A medical professional will evaluate the symptoms to determine the severity of the TBI.
 Symptoms and impairments caused by a brain injury could be temporary, long-term or permanent.

 There are several methods of determining the degree of a traumatic brain injury.
 Two of the most commonly used methods are the Glasgow Coma Scale and the Ranchos Los Amigos Scale.